cmagnoc5561/ansible-aws-create-users/README.md

 Make sure your *cli-aws* is working properly in your terminal.<br>
 Install Ansible with the command `apt-get install ansible`</i>.<br>
 Install Boto with <i>`pip3 install boto`</i>.<br>
-Install the read_csv and teh aws.iam collection for ansible by typing:<br>
+Install the read_csv and the aws.iam collection for ansible by typing:<br>
 `ansible-galaxy collection install community.general`<br>
 `ansible-galaxy collection install community.aws`<br>